 They found evidence for 13 of the more modest hyperthermals, indicating that such abrupt climatic warmings occurred much more often than has been appreciated hitherto.
 However, with average durations of around 40,000 years, these warming episodes were much shorter-lived than the PETM, with their recoveries being particularly rapid.

 “These more modest hyperthermals were spaced 100 or 400 thousand years apart during the period covered by our new records, suggesting that their timing reflects changes in the eccentricity of Earth’s orbit” said Professor Paul Wilson of SOES.
-“They developed very rapidly, over a period of around 5–10 thousand years, but recovery look longer, up to 30,000 years, which is still comparatively rapid.”
+“They developed very rapidly, over a period of around 5–10,000 years, but recovery look longer, up to 30,000 years, which is still comparatively rapid.”

 “We believe that the mechanisms driving these more modest, relatively short-lived hyperthermals were different from those responsible for the PETM,” said Dr Sexton.